The Making of a Medical School

 The new home of Alpert Medical School, the first building in its history dedicated to housing the core facilities for academic medicine under one roof, opened its doors in August 2011.
 Among its immediate effects was the prospect of admitting more medical students – increasing class size by 20 percent, to 120 – and introducing new academic programs.
 The Medical Education Building represents a leap forward in Rhode Island’s growth as a major center for biotechnology and medicine, a development that Brown’s research enterprise has helped generate.
 It also signals a period of accelerated growth in the history of a medical school begun by pioneers and innovators and stimulated by the needs and wishes of its community.

-Alpert Medical School has evolved, in the words of Edward J. Wing, MD, dean of medicine and biological sciences “into one of the best medical schools in the country, with an empowering culture, a vigorous and growing research community, and outstanding clinical care.”
+Alpert Medical School has evolved into one of the best medical schools in the country, with a vigorous and growing research community, and outstanding clinical care.
 Its principal mission – to train excellent physicians equipped to improve the health of individuals and communities – is inseparable from its commitment to create an academic medical enterprise of the first rank in Rhode Island.